Why some people in California's Central Valley don't drink the water

 NBC News was in Arvin as the city tested the water for TCP.
 A state-certified lab found more than six times the amount the state says is acceptable.

 "Arvin is poor.
-But they deserve to live," local resident Maggie America said.
+But they deserve to live," local resident Maggie Medina said.
 "They deserve clean water.
 They didn't create this problem."

 TCP is a degreasing agent used in the production of plastic products.
 Lawyer Todd Robbins says the chemical's presence in water supplies across California's Central Valley is largely attributable to two industrial giants that recycled TCP by packaging it with agricultural pesticides.